Towards a characterisation of Sidorenko systems: Introduction

 or equivalently

 \end{defn}

 \begin{rem} Let $L(x_1,\ldots,x_k)$ be a system of linear forms and let $L'(x_1,\ldots,x_{k+1})$ be the system obtained from $L$ by including the form $x_k-x_{k+1}.$ It is easy to see that $L$ is Sidorenko if and only if $L'$ is.
-Thus it suffices to characterise non-degenerate systems.
-We would also like to point out that the benchmark for non-degenerate systems is no longer $\left(|A|/q^n\right)^k$, so \thref{def:sid} really only applies to the degenerate case. \end{rem}
+Thus it suffices to characterise irredundant systems.
+We would also like to point out that the benchmark for irredundant systems is no longer $\left(|A|/q^n\right)^k$, so \thref{def:sid} really only applies to the irredundant case. \end{rem}